-- The original Certificate to be renewed has not been revoked; - The Public Key from the original Certificate has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.
+- The original Certificate to be renewed has not been revoked; - The original Certificate to be renewed has not expired; - The Public Key from the original Certificate has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.

-The original Certificate must be revoked after renewal is complete.
+The original Certificate will be revoked after renewal is complete.